Junyu25/BIOE504-Final-Project/README.md

 # Overview
-In this Final Project, we present the image analysis method of sequential FISH @Junyu has participated.
+In this Final Project, we present the image analysis method of sequential FISH project @Junyu has participated.

 ![](Resource/Overview.png)
 ## Environment